 - a.
-Business of the Board of Directors may be conducted by mail, by electronic conference, by conference call, or by electronic mail (email) when specific business is deemed necessary by the chair of the Board of Directors. - b.
-Business of the Board of Directors carried on by mail, by electronic conference, by conference call or by electronic mail (email) shall be conducted in accordance with the general spirit of these by laws and the requirements of the ABFO Articles of Incorporation.
+Business of the Board of Directors may be conducted by mail, by electronic conference, by conference call, or by electronic mail (email) when specific business is deemed necessary by the chair of the Board of Directors.
+When conducted electronically via e-mail all of the discussion and votes should be copied (cc'd) to all members of the BOD. - b.
+Business of the Board of Directors carried on by mail, by electronic conference, by conference call or by electronic mail (email) shall be conducted in accordance with the general spirit of these by laws and the requirements of the ABFO Articles of Incorporation. - c.

-- c.
 When business is conducted by mail, by electronic conference, by conference call, or by electronic mail (email) requires a vote by the Board of Directors, the action must consist of votes made by a majority of the members of the Board of Directors (a quorum).
-A simple majority vote of the Directors in office, who vote, providing they comprise a quorum, shall be required to carry a motion. - d.
+A simple majority vote of the Directors in office, who vote, providing they comprise a quorum, shall be required to carry a motion.

+- d.
 When the chair receives a motion, and that motion has been seconded, he/she will direct the secretary to submit the motion to the Board of Directors for their consideration. - e.
 A period of ten (10) days will be allowed for discussion of the motion using the chosen method of communication.
 When using electronic mail (e-mail) a return receipt request will be used by the secretary to show receipt of the motion. - f.
 After the ten (10) day discussion period the vote will be called by the chair.
 Voting will be conducted within five (5) days.
 The ballots are to be sent to the secretary for tabulation.
 It is the responsibility of the secretary to notify the Board of Directors of the balloting results following the five (5) day balloting period. - g.
 This method of balloting may be used for all ABFO business except for repeal or amendment of previous bylaws and other situations requiring a two-thirds majority vote, unless the Board of Directors adheres to the procedures spelled out in Article III, Sections 1 and 2. of the ABFO bylaws.